A medical doctor approached me with great excitement at the conclusion of our training conference. He was overflowing with joy and excitement.

 Then continue to breathe spiritually, exhaling whenever the Holy Spirit reveals sin that you need to confess and inhaling as you go on walking in the fullness and control of the Spirit by faith.
 Some Christians breathe spiritually faster and more often than others.

 Do not depend upon feelings.
 Tied as they are to your ever-changing circumstances, feelings are unreliable in evaluating your relationship with God.
 The unchanging promises of God’s Word, not your feelings, are your authority.
 The Christian is to live by faith, trusting in the trustworthiness of God Himself and His Word.
 A train is a good illustration of the relationship between fact, faith and feeling.

 Let us call the train engine “fact” — the fact of God’s promises found in His Word.
 The fuel car we will call “faith” — your trust in God and His Word.
 The caboose we will call “feelings.”

 Feelings are like the caboose – they are important but are designed to follow a life of faith and obedience.
-Jesus promised all who obey Him, "Whoever has my commands and obeys them, he is the one who loves me.
-He who loves me will be loved by my Father, and I too will love him and show myself to him."
+Jesus promised all who obey Him, “Whoever has My commands and obeys them, he is the one who loves Me.
+He who loves Me will be loved by My Father, and I too will love him and show Myself to him” (John 14:21, NIV 1984).
 So, you can expect to have a valid emotional relationship with our Lord when you trust and obey Him.
 But you should never depend on feelings or seek after an emotional experience.
 The very act of looking for an emotional experience is a denial of the concept of faith, and whatever is not of faith is sin.

-To summarize then, you can know that your are filled with the Holy Spirit by trusting in God – His command and promise – and you can go through life with that assurance.
+To summarize then, you can know that you are filled with the Holy Spirit by trusting in God — His command and promise — and you can go through life with that assurance.